jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

   the terminal_ shows green again.

-It is safe to say that I cannot call :ref:`data structures` but I can call :ref:`functions`
+It is safe to say that I cannot call :ref:`data structures`, they are not callable_.
+I can call :ref:`functions`

 ----